vkayy/vkinematics/README.md

     - Any other (invalid) option will default to multithreading.
 - `GRAVITY_ON`: If true, objects are affected by gravity.
 Otherwise, they are not.

+## What are the simulation functions?

-Next, the simulation has some important functions you can use.
+The simulation `struct` has some important functions you can use.

 `.spawnBlob(...)`: This spawns a squishy blob, taking two parameters:
 - `spawn_position`: A pair representing the relative position in the window to spawn the pivot at.